Table of Contents

 Humidity

-Excessive moisture can also adversely affect the stability of probiotics.
-Keeping probiotics in their original packaging helps protect them from humidity and light, which can degrade their quality.
+Excessive moisture can degrade the quality of your supplements.
+Keeping probiotics in their original, tightly sealed packaging helps protect them from humidity and light.

 Time

-The longer probiotics are left unrefrigerated, the greater the risk of losing viable bacteria.
-Regularly check the shelf life and expiration dates on your probiotic supplements to ensure you are consuming them while they are still effective.
+The longer probiotics remain unrefrigerated, the higher the risk of losing viable bacteria.
+Always check expiration dates to ensure you are consuming a potent product.

 The Impact of Dead Probiotics